Hive-Academy/Anubis-MCP/enhanced-workflow-rules/000-workflow-roocode-base-rules.md

 MARKDOWN RULES

 ALL responses MUST show ANY `language construct` OR filename reterence as clickable, exactly as [`filename OR language.declaration()`](relative/file/path.ext:line); line is required for `syntax` and optional for filename links.
-This applies to ALL markdown responses and ALSO those in <attempt_completion>
+This applies to ALL markdown responses and

 ====